electro-sb/ganai_agentic_kcda/docs/_posts/2025-12-1-project-post.md

 In the rapidly evolving landscape of AI-powered education, creating an intelligent tutoring system that can handle diverse mathematical queries—from simple arithmetic to complex calculus—presents unique architectural challenges.
 How do you build a system that knows when to use computational engines like Wolfram Alpha versus when to perform basic calculations?
 How do you integrate multiple specialized tools while maintaining a clean, modular architecture?

 This article chronicles the development of **Erik**, a multi-agent math tutoring system built using Google's Agent Development Kit (ADK) and the Model Context Protocol (MCP).
-We'll explore the architectural decisions, technical challenges, and implementation patterns that make Erik an effective demonstration of modern agentic AI systems.
+This article explores the architectural decisions, technical challenges, and implementation patterns that make Erik an effective demonstration of modern agentic AI systems.

 *(insert image)*